Magistrate's court (South Africa)

 The magistrates' courts are the lowest level of the court system in South Africa.
 They are the courts of first instance for most criminal cases except for the most serious crimes, and for civil cases where the value of the claim is below a fixed monetary limit.

 Divisions and districts

-South Africa is divided into magisterial districts, each of which is served by a district magistrate's court and in some cases also branch courts or periodical courts.
+South Africa is divided into magisterial districts and sub-districts, each of which is served by a district magistrate's court and in some cases also branch courts or periodical courts.
 Districts are grouped together into regional divisions served by a regional court, which hears more serious cases.
 At present there is one regional division established for each province, and the regional court sits at multiple locations throughout the province.
-As of 2010 there were 384 districts (and thus 384 district courts), 18 subdistricts with detached courts, 79 branch courts and 235 periodical courts.
-There were 1,914 magistrates including 351 regional court magistrates.
+As of July 2026 there were 509 district, sub-district and branch courts.
+As of 2025 there were 1,717 magistrates including 320 regional magistrates.